Tour Dates: Saturday 2nd – Monday 18th July 2022 (Entebbe to Entebbe)

 Leaders: Wise Birding leader and local guide Harriet Kemigisha

-Included in cost: Accommodation in twin en-suite rooms, all meals, bottled water, all entrance fees, gorilla and chimp permits, boat trips and services of the leaders
+Included in cost: Accommodation in twin en-suite rooms, all meals, bottled water, all entrance fees, boat trips and services of the leaders

-Not included in cost: International airfare, travel insurance, drinks other than above and any airport/visa fees
+Not included in cost: International airfare, travel insurance, gorilla and chimp trekking permits, drinks other than water and any airport/visa fees

 Single Supplement: £325